InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 Download repository as zipfile and extract to your project folder

-Download MN_lakes_shapefiles and Extract into Data Subdirectory
+Download MN_lakes_shapefiles and Extract into Data Subdirectory (Leave this in the shape folder it comes packed in)

 https://prd-tnm.s3.amazonaws.com/StagedProducts/Hydrography/NHD/State/Shape/NHD_H_Minnesota_State_Shape.zip